Kraftsman1/crud-api/README.md

   - `username` (string): The username of the user.
   - `password` (string): The password of the user.
 - Response:
   - Status code 200: Login successful.
-Returns the authentication token.
+Returns the authentication token and username.
   - Status code 401: Invalid credentials.
   - Status code 404: User not found.
   - Status code 500: Internal Server Error.

 ## Blog Posts

-### Create a new post
+### Create New Post

 - Endpoint: `/posts`
 - Method: POST